 Installing the best shower and tub faucet is not as easy as it is to install a faucet on a kitchen sink or dining sink.
-This is because the main part that’s operates the shower/tub faucet which is the valve will always go the wall.
+This is because the main part that’s operated the shower/tub faucet which is the valve will always go to the wall.

 However, if you intend to replace an already existing one, you will be forced to cut through the main wall or possibly use the main access door that builders leave – if you have one.
 I hope you do.

 Now let’s take a look at how to install a shower faucet new construction.
 I give you the best guide to work with and one that you will find to be pretty helpful.
 But first, let me give you the tools and materials that you will need for this project.